The Black Windmill: Writing

 The screenplay was written by Leigh Vance, adapted from Clive Egleton's 1973 novel Seven Days to a Killing.
+The working title of the film was Drabble.

 Filming

 The film was made, in part, on location at Clayton Windmills, south of Burgess Hill, in West Sussex, England.
-It also featured scenes filmed at Aldwych, Shepherd's Bush tube stations, and The Red Lion public house in the Duke of York Street.
+It also featured scenes filmed in London at Aldwych, Shepherd's Bush tube stations, and The Red Lion public house in the Duke of York Street.
 A section of the film was also shot at Pegwell Bay, Ramsgate Hoverport, where Tarrant makes his way across the channel and sneaks onto the back of a bus which is on board the hovercraft Sure.
-At the end of the film it is stated that the film was shot on location in England and France and completed at Twickenham Film Studios, Middlesex, England.
+Other scenes were filmed in Paris, and on sets at Twickenham Film Studios.

+During filming, actress Nina van Pallandt was replaced by Delphine Seyrig, reportedly after refusing to perform a nude scene.

 Reception

+Box office

+The film opened at the Radio City Music Hall in New York City on 16 May 1974 and grossed $151,269 in its opening week.

+Critical response

-On the website Rotten Tomatoes, the film has a 29% rating.
+On the review aggregation website Rotten Tomatoes, the film has a 57% approval rating based on 7 reviews.

 A review in the New York Times gave the film a mixed reaction describing it as a "thoroughly professional job" but criticising its lack of invention and the failure of Caine's character to demonstrate any emotion about his son's kidnapping.
 Donald Pleasence's performance as the fastidious Harper was praised.
 It concluded "in the age of Watergate, we need nimbler or more fantastic material to engage us — to grab our attention from wondering what may be on the news tonight".

-The film opened at the Radio City Music Hall in New York City on 16 May 1974 and grossed $151,269 in its opening week.
+Roger Ebert for Chicago Sun-Times gave the film two out of four stars, writing "The Black Windmill commits the one crime no thriller can be pardoned for.
+It's not thrilling.
+It's also terribly passive and static, and Siegel directs Caine almost to a standstill."

+In a more positive review, Penelope Gilliatt for The New Yorker wrote "The film is full of set pieces that are nearly up to 007 at his groomed best, except that Michael Caine is no mere gamesman at showing off.
+He makes peril seem real."